 The indoor microbiome is the ecosystem of bacteria that exists inside indoor spaces, including everything from homes and office buildings to airplanes and hospitals.
 While we've tended to think of indoor bacteria primarily in terms of cleaning, the indoor microbiome actually plays a big role in how you feel.

 And this makes sense: after all, Americans spend an average of 90% of their time indoors, and as humans we breathe in and out 10,000 and 70,000 liters of air a day, all filled with microbes, chemicals, fungi, and all kinds of other things.
 All of this time working indoors means that we're spending most of our time breathing in whatever happens to be in the particular microbiome of that indoor environment.
 This can be a good thing or a bad thing, depending on the particular microbiome.2

 Just as the human microbiome is unique to each person, the indoor microbiome of different spaces is unique to each space.
-While your microbiome is affected by what you eat, how you exercise, and whether you supplement with probiotics or not, indoor microbiomes are affected by how the space is used, the people and pets in the space, whether or not it's ventilated so air from the outside can flow through, and of course, the quality of the outdoor air in the building’s vicinity.3,4
+While your microbiome is affected by what you eat, how you exercise, and your exposure to friendly flora, indoor microbiomes are affected by how the space is used, the people and pets in the space, whether or not it's ventilated so air from the outside can flow through, and of course, the quality of the outdoor air in the building’s vicinity.3,4

 Here's the Problem: